Advising Information For Spring Quarter

 Drop-in advising hours are located in Rachel Carson College Rm 226.
 Drop-in advising is first come, first served; appointments are not needed.
 Be sure to note the different times for peer advisors and the undergraduate advisor.
-Always refer to the advising calendar below for the most up-to-date information, as changes do occur.
+Always refer to the advising calendar below for the most up-to-date availability information.
+Changes occur often.

 Advising is available with:

 - Undergraduate Advisor, Tina Nikfarjam: The undergraduate advisor can assist you with all matters related to the sociology major, minors, and department.
 Drop-in advising availability is shown on the calendar below in yellow.
-Drop-in hours are generally M-Th 1-4pm and Fri.
-10am-12pm, but changes do occur often, please review the calendar hours below.
+Drop-in hours are generally M-Th 1-4pm and Fri 10am-12pm, however, changes occur often, please review the calendar hours below.

 Rachel Carson College Rm 224 but drop-in advising sign-in is in Rm 226

 Sociology faculty members are valuable resources for: discussing ideas and concepts, applying sociology to your future life and career plans and writing recommendation letters.
 Faculty hold office hours each week during the academic quarters.
 These hours are available for students to discuss course work, research opportunities, graduate school, and future courses.
 Take advantage of office hours to meet faculty and get to know them.
 Hours are posted on the faculty page, outside the Sociology Department Office Rachel Carson College Rm 226.

 Sociology faculty are the best advisors to seek out to discuss any academic matters.
 They are experts in their fields, and can provide mentoring, recommendations, and opportunities.
 Students who establish a relationship with faculty members, visit them in office hours, and participate in their courses are more likely to succeed in their academics at UCSC and more likely to participate in research opportunities.